 "[Water supplies] in the north declined five to 10 percent, and in the south, they declined even more than that," Julander said.
 "Snow packs will be down in the 65 percent of average range.
 What makes it particularly disturbing is that we have another week in which we don't expect to get any substantial precipitation."

 Scott Paxman, Assistant General Manager of the Weber Basin Water Conservancy District, said that currently snow pack is at 76 percent of the average.
 Roughly 1.5 percent of that is lost every day there is no snowfall, he added.

 With reservoir levels at 30 to 35 percent, Paxman said Weber Basin had a 20 percent reduction in irrigation contracts last year and is expecting potentially close to a 50 percent reduction this year.
-The District could end up taking more enforcement measures if water supplies take a big hit this summer.

 "There will be restrictions on wholesale contracts and we could be implementing some additional conservation measures for retail customers on secondary irrigation [water]," Paxman said, adding he does not think substantial reductions in municipal and industrial contracts will be necessary.

 Summit County Council member and Kamas dairy farmer Dave Ure said one of the biggest issues is that soil moisture is at a 30-year low statewide.
 This will have a notable impact on farmers and ranchers in the county.

 "We're anticipating only about three-quarters of a crop of hay unless things change rapidly in the Kamas area," Ure said.
 "Our ranges will probably have cattle go on them late and leave early."

 Ure, who also sits on the boards of two irrigation companies, said that unless there is a substantial amount of spring rain, there will not be much flow from the Provo or Weber Rivers for irrigation.